e-c-k-e-r/vall-e/docs/models.md

   * It *could* be beneficial to train a model under mixed modes, but requires experimentation.
   * The reference model was trained originally without summing, then trained with summing.

-Additionally, it's *technically* possible to instead use the embeddings from the core model used to encode the audio, but in theory this may exclude specific features the model has encoded within the embeddings.
+Additionally, it's *technically* possible to instead use the embeddings from the model used to encode the audio (for example, EnCodec's embeddings), but in theory this may exclude specific features the model has encoded within the embeddings.

 #### RVQ Level Embedding